 Homeowners, feeling as if the cold weather snuck up too quickly, are likely asking themselves “is it too cold to paint inside?”.
 Whether your exterior is looking a little shabby or you want to do a do-it-yourself project inside, you may be concerned that the weather has taken a turn for the cold.
-If you want to paint the outside of your home, it may be wise to wait for warmer weather.
-But, for the inside jobs, being cold outside may offer the best conditions.
+If you want to paint the outside of your home, or trim your trees, it may be wise to wait for warmer weather.
+It may be too cold for your garage door to work, but for the inside jobs, the cold may offer the best interior painting conditions.
 There are many reasons why you shouldn’t worry “is it too cold to paint inside?”.

 Dry Winter Air Is Great For Curing Paint